genemecija/scrape-free-udemy-courses/README.md

 # scrape-free-udemy-courses
-Python script that will monitor r/udemyfreebies for courses of interest based on keywords
+Python script that will scrape r/udemyfreebies for the newest courses of interest based on keywords